*Per SanDisk themselves - SanDisk Ultra has an 'undefined' write speed (most likely ≤ 50 MB/s)

 With that in mind, there are two versions of an Extreme card.
 There's the 'regular' Sandisk Extreme, and there's the Sandisk Extreme Pro.

-The main difference between the two is speed (like mentioned before).
+The main difference between the two is speed (as mentioned before).

 Hopefully, that alleviates any confusion about the difference between the regular and pro versions.